How to Stop Snapping at the People You Love (As Well As the Ones You Don’t) cover art

 You didn’t used to be like this, did you?

-In this book, I’ll help you see rage differently, not as something shameful, but as a signal of what you need.
-We’ll explore where it comes from, how to catch it sooner, repair faster, and use its energy to create change instead of damage.
+In this book, I’ll help you to see rage differently, not as something shameful, but as a signal of what you need.
+We’ll explore where it comes from, how to catch it sooner, to repair faster, and to use its energy to create change rather than damage.

 Your anger doesn’t make you broken, it makes you human.
-And when you learn to listen to it, it can become one of your greatest sources of power, protection and connection.
+And when you learn to listen to it, rage can become one of your greatest sources of power, protection and connection.

 © Anna Mathur 2026 (P) Penguin Audio 2026